I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Bent leg jumps/leaps: There are dozens and dozens and they all have different names or no real names at all.
 One version has the front leg bent in a whip and the back leg kicking the butt.
 Another common variation is a bird leap where the leading leg bends first and then kicks out.
 There's also a variation where the leg doesn't kick out at all.
 Sometimes there's a little double pump of one foot or another.
 I've seen these called horse jumps, knee jumps, kick jumps, cross jumps.
 My school called one bent leg leap a Trinity leap for a short period in the early 2000s.
 Because Irish dance doesn't do split leaps or wide jumps (except for basic ones) teachers play with as many bent leg variations as it's possible to do.

-Bird leap/birdie: A leap over on steroids (see THREES for more detail), this is the grand jeté of Irish dance and defines the champion Irish dancer.
+Bird leap/birdie (a hanging leap): A leap over on steroids (see THREES for more detail), this is the grand jeté of Irish dance and defines the champion Irish dancer.
 The ideal bird must have the extended leg at or above waist height, with the bent back knee pointing towards the ground.
 If executed correctly, the dancer should "hang" in the air before coming down.
 One of the most iconic bird leaps is that of former Trinity Irish Dance Company member, Natalie Sliwinski Howard.
-In recent years, the leading leg has occasionally come above the shoulders and is kicked up well in advance of the back leg, which lacks the same feel as an actual leap.
+In recent years, the leading leg has occasionally come above the shoulders and is kicked up well in advance of the back leg, which lacks the same feel as an actual hanging leap.
 It's getting outrageous out there.

 Blackbird, The (traditional set): Hornpipe (2/4).
 Often the second set dance learned.
+The Cork/Comerford version is apparently the oldest known set dance, though there are other variations, such as the Molyneaux version.

 Body (céilí): The main portion of the choreography in a group dance.